-It is also important to understand that when two applicants apply for a mortgage, the lender uses the lowest credit score among the borrowers to determine your ability to qualify for the loan and to set your loan terms.
-So if the co-signer has a high credit score it may not be beneficial if your score is low.
+It is also important to understand that when two applicants apply for a mortgage, the lender uses the average of the middle credit score for both borrowers to determine your ability to qualify for the loan and to set your loan terms.

-For example, if your credit score is 640 and the co-signer’s score is 740, the lender uses the 640 score to evaluate your mortgage application.
+For example, if your middle credit score is 640 and the co-signer’s middle score is 740, the lender uses a 690 score (the average of 640 and 740) to evaluate your mortgage application.
 For many loan programs, applicants with a lower credit score are required to pay a higher mortgage rate.
 This increases your monthly payment while also reducing the loan amount you can afford.

 To summarize, in most cases you cannot qualify for a mortgage on your own if you are unemployed but having a co-signer on the loan can be helpful in certain situations.
 In this case the co-signer is effectively qualifying for the mortgage and buying the home for you, although you are both listed on the property title and responsible for the loan.